How To Get a Rebuilt Title in New Mexico

 When a car is severely damaged, it is sent to a scrap yard and dismantled unless there is an intention to rebuild it.

-In such instances, the car must obtain a rebuilt title, validating that a previously deemed total loss by the insurance company has been salvaged and repaired to a functional state.
+A rebuilt title indicates that a previously deemed total loss by the insurance company has been salvaged and repaired to a functional state.

 While it does not erase the fact that the vehicle was once deemed a total loss, a rebuilt title signifies that it has undergone a rigorous inspection by a licensed professional.